About the procedure

+During the second visit, your temporary bridge will be removed and the new permanent bridge will be checked and adjusted, as necessary, to achieve a proper fit.
 Multiple visits may be required to check the fit of the metal framework and bite.
 This is dependent on each individual’s case.
 If the dental bridge is a fixed (permanent) bridge, your dentist may temporarily cement it in place for a couple of weeks to make sure it is fitting properly.

 After a couple weeks, the bridge is permanently cemented into place.

+There are three main types of dental bridges: Traditional, Cantilever, and Maryland bonded bridges.
 Most procedures involve traditional bridges and these are described further in the article.

+During the first visit, the abutment teeth are prepared.
 The abutment teeth are teeth that will hold the dental bridge.
 Abutment teeth should be healthy to be able to hold the bridge and absorb the forces.
 These teeth are recontoured – a small portion of tooth enamel is removed so that the crown can be fixed on them.
 This process is done with a local anesthetic.
 Then the dentist will make impressions of your teeth.
 These serve as a model from which the bridge, pontic, and crowns will be custom made in a dental laboratory.

 The dentist will also take the shade of your teeth so that the laboratory can make the bridge to look as natural as possible.
 Your dentist will also make a temporary bridge for you.
 It is used to protect the exposed teeth and gums while your bridge is being made, to prevent any damage and pain that might occur otherwise.
 The permanent bridge should arrive within a few weeks.